ShMcK/WebpackAngularDemos/Part2/README.md

-Part 2
+#####Part 2
-#Complex Webpack Dependencies with LumX
+#Complex Webpack Dependencies

-If you're unfamiliar with Webpack, you might want to checkout [Part 1]() of this Article on setting up a project with Webpack.
+If you're unfamiliar with Webpack, you might want to checkout [Part 1](http://shmck.com/webpack-angular-part-1) of this Article on setting up a project with Webpack.
 This demo will continue from the previous article's [code-base](https://github.com/ShMcK/WebpackAngularDemos/tree/master/Part1).

 In this article we'll look at loading different types of dependencies: scripts, styles, fonts, etc. using Webpack.
 We'll also compare and contrast loading modules from NPM & Bower.